€ 26,00 (Euro) to

 which does not sit well in the mix.
 Also, if I forget about the Hydra and then once

 again listen to the sounds after a couple of days, I am surprised as if I was

 hearing them for the first time, I like them and I am no longer

 offended by the cardboard tone.
-There's just something hard to nail down or
+Maybe I've managed to dial it away?
+Once you pass a certain threshold, there's just something hard to nail down or

 define about the nature of this creature.
 It's a chameleon.
 It sounds original, like no other synth, so